-Shared Litigation with HP Inc., DXC and Micro Focus
+Shared Litigation with HP Inc., DXC Technology Company and Micro Focus International plc

-As part of the Separation and Distribution Agreements between Hewlett Packard Enterprise and HP Inc., Hewlett Packard Enterprise and DXC, and Hewlett Packard Enterprise and Seattle SpinCo, the parties to each agreement agreed to cooperate with each other in managing certain existing litigation related to both parties' businesses.
+As part of the Separation and Distribution Agreements between Hewlett Packard Enterprise HPE and HP Inc., Hewlett Packard Enterprise HPE and DXC Technology Company ("DXC"), and Hewlett Packard Enterprise HPE and Seattle SpinCo ("Micro Focus"), the parties to each agreement agreed to cooperate with each other in managing certain existing litigation related to both parties' businesses.
 The Separation and Distribution

-Agreements also included provisions that assign to the parties responsibility for managing pending and future litigation related to the general corporate matters of HP Inc. (in the case of the separation of Hewlett Packard Enterprise from HP Inc.) or of Hewlett Packard Enterprise (in the case of the separation of DXC from Hewlett Packard Enterprise and the separation of Seattle SpinCo from Hewlett Packard Enterprise), in each case arising prior to the applicable separation.
+Agreements also included provisions that assign to the parties responsibility for managing pending and future litigation related to the general corporate matters of HP Inc. (in the case of the separation of Hewlett Packard Enterprise HPE from HP Inc.) or of Hewlett Packard Enterprise HPE (in the case of the separation of DXC from Hewlett Packard Enterprise HPE and the separation of Seattle SpinCo Micro Focus from Hewlett Packard Enterprise HPE), in each case arising prior to the applicable separation.